Mitsubishi Endeavor Model Overview

 Mitsubishi Endeavor Questions

-About the Mitsubishi Endeavor
+Mitsubishi Endeavor Overview

 The Mitsubishi Endeavor is a crossover built in Illinois introduced as a 2004 model.
 This was the first vehicle built as part of Project America, which is Mitsubishi's endeavor, if you will, to produce vehicles in North America for North America.
 The PS platform built under Project America is the base for the Endeavor as well as the Galant and the Eclipse.